 In June of 2018, the GASB issued Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this Statement are to enhance the relevance and comparability of financial information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of construction period.
 This Statement replaces the requirements of paragraphs 5-22 of Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 It requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-Interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+Interest cost incurred before the end of a capital asset reported in a business-type activity or enterprise fund.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
 The State is currently evaluating the future impact of this Statement.